BAM is pleased to announce that the 31st Annual Conference will be hosted by Warwick Business School from the 5th - 7th September 2017.

 1.3 Who Should Attend

-BAM welcomes all management academics/practitioners of all career stages, research interests and nationalities to join us in Warwick.
+BAM welcomes all management academics/practitioners of all career stages, research interests and nationalities to join us in Coventry.
 Authors can present their work in a friendly & supportive environment and gain valuable feedback on their papers from fellow peers and more senior academics.

 All delegates can attend the interactive workshops and the keynote plenaries and be up to date with the latest developments and leading edge thinking, research and information in their specific research disciplines.